scheibler/TactileClock/README.md

 ============

-This Android app vibrates the current time when the display is locked and the power button is pressed twice in a row with a delay between 500 and 1500 milliseconds.
-It is started automatically after booting is finished.
+This Android app vibrates the current time when the display is locked and the power button is pressed twice in a row with a delay between 50 and 1000 milliseconds.
+If the double click is performed accidentally while the display is still active, the app warns with a long, persistent vibration.

+The background process is started automatically after booting is finished.
 Android version >= 4.0 is supported.

 Basically there exist two different vibration pattern: A short vibration stands for the digit 1 and a long one for the digit 5.
 The 2 is represented by two consecutive short vibrations, the 6 by a